Life OS · · 10 min read

 The research on athlete transitions points to what actually helps: having interests and relationships outside your primary identity before transition.
 Gradual rather than abrupt endings.
 Planning that includes psychological preparation, not just financial.
 Maintaining some connection to the previous world while building new ones.

-And accept that figuring it out might be a multi-year project, not a multi-month one.
+And it's worth accepting that figuring it out might be a multi-year project, not a multi-month one.

 Rough Timeline